tshoham/VI-Live-Workshop-For-BE/src/Lab1/LAB1.md

     - link using the syntax:
     ```element_name.link(next_element)```
     - 2 elements will be linked using "pads" (instead of the syntax above).
-        Decoder will be linked to streammux using pads as follows:
+        The Decoder will be linked to streammux using pads as follows:
         ```
         srcpad = decoder.get_static_pad("src")
         sinkpad = streammux.request_pad_simple("sink_0")